Mickelson shrugs off injury concern before Masters

 Phil Mickelson dispelled any lingering doubts about his health ahead of the Masters when he carded an impressive four-under-par 68 in the opening round of the Houston Open on Thursday.

-A week before the start of the year's first major, Mickelson recorded four birdies during a bogey-free round to end the day three strokes behind American leaders Bill Haas and Charley Hoffman in ideal scoring conditions at the Golf Club of Houston.
+A week before the start of the year's first major, Mickelson recorded four birdies during a bogey-free round in ideal morning conditions at the Golf Club of Houston.

-Mickelson, a perennial contender at Augusta National, withdrew from last week's Texas Open during the third round with a pulled abdominal muscle.
+Mickelson, a perennial contender at Augusta National, pulled out of the last week's Texas Open during the third round with a pulled abdominal muscle.

 "I felt great today," Mickelson told Golf Channel.
 "I didn't feel any pain or discomfort and didn't even think about it.